nullmedia-social/Undertale-Save-Manager/README.md

 #### For Windows
 To install the **Undertale Save Manager** on Windows, follow these steps:

-1. Download the `install-utsavemgr.ps1` script from the repository or [download here](https://www.example.com/download/windows-install-script).
+1. Download the `install-utsavemgr.ps1` script from the repository.

 2. Open PowerShell as Administrator and enable script execution if necessary:
    ```powershell